eNKay2408/freeCodeCamp-Projects/README.md

 ## 4. Choropleth Map
 - **Introduction**: In this project, the very soft colors created a beautiful chart.
 And it's quite easy to implement.
 - **Skills**: D3.js, JavaScript, HTML, CSS.
+- **Purposes**: Show the percentage of adults with a bachelor's degree or higher (2010-2014) in the United States.